 Introduction

-This blog post introduces using machine learning to identify the policy areas of congressional bills, focusing on data from the 115th to 117th Congresses (2017-2023).
-We’ll cover:
+This post explores machine learning approaches for classifying congressional bills by policy area, using data from the 115th to 117th Congresses (2017-2023).
+We’ll examine:

 Data

-This data was obtained by scraping the Congress.gov website.
-The data includes all bills from the 115th through 117th Congresses.
-The data includes:
+The data comes from scraping Congress.gov for all bills from the 115th through 117th Congresses.
+Each bill includes:

 $$ f(X) = \hat{y}, \quad \text{where} \quad X = { \text{title}, \text{summary}, \text{text} }, \quad \hat{y} \in { \text{policy areas} } $$